phetsims/phet-info/ide/idea/setup.md

   vertically: `Languages & Frameworks > Markdown > Editor and Preview Panel Layout: Split horizontally`
 * Move Editor tabs from the top to the right to maximize vertical
   space: `Editor > General > Editor Tabs > Tab placement: Right`
+* Name collisions with built-in types can make adding imports difficult.
+The following suggestions are ways to get around this problem.
+   * Using "Code completion->Basic" (ctrl+space from default MacOS bindings) will only work if you are already importing from scenery imports.
+   * A way around this is to auto-import a class with a name that is non built-in type to get scenery imports.js in your file automatically.
+Then you can auto import the file with a built-in type name and delete the first one.
+* [Live Templates](https://www.jetbrains.com/help/idea/using-live-templates.html#live_templates_types) are a feature that many devs use for quickly typing out common patterns in code.
+To try some out, ask a developer for some examples of  their favorites.
+A set of live templates can be exported from one instance of WebStorm and imported in another.